Robokishan/gepmeet-hunger/README.md

-# Gepmeet is video-audio conversation website
+# Gepmeet is video-audio conversation website based on WebRTC

+This repo contains next js frontend